We have heavy American involvement and the hope is that if that keeps up, then phase two will come and phase three will come.

 See what I mean, chat?

-When I say that these fucking Israelis create problems for us, that's what I'm talking about.
+When I say that these fucking Israelis create problems for us, that's what I'm talking about because you guys don't see the trickle-down effects of their fucking rogue policy.

 They bomb their enemies, they create problems.

-We gotta do the cleanup.
+We got to do the cleanup.

-Now the cleanup is the Saudis, who are supposed to be are one of our best allies in the region, are now partnering up with the Pakistanis.
+Now the cleanup is the Saudis, who are supposed to be one of our best allies in the region, are now partnering up with the Pakistanis.

 Now, the Pakistanis do work with the Americans, but we don't really trust them.